beejjorgensen/bgnet/src/bgnet.md

 or something like that.
 Just design your programs so that you're always the one initiating the connection, and you'll be fine.

-\index{firewall!poking holes in} If that's not satisfactory, you can ask your sysadmins to poke a hole in the firewall so that people can connect to you.
+[ix[firewall!poking holes in]] If that's not satisfactory, you can ask your sysadmins to poke a hole in the firewall so that people can connect to you.
 The firewall can forward to you either through it's NAT software, or through a proxy or something like that.